HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/MQHANDLE.md

 ```
 #include <mq.h>
 ```

+**Definition :**

+typedef DWORD MQHANDLE;

 **Description :**

 An MQHANDLE is a handle to a message queue, which one gets by calling MQOpen.
 The MQHANDLE returned by MQOpen may then be used by subsequent calls to the other message queue functions to refer to a particular queue.

 **See Also :**
 [MQClose](/domino-c-api-docs/reference/Func/MQClose)